Test Update:

 Reverse syphilis testing algorithm starts with an assay to measure IgM and IgG antibodies specific to Treponema pallidum (TP) utilizing the Syphilis TP antibody CMIA assay which will be performed at St. Mary’s Madison.

-Advantages of utilizing the reverse syphilis screening model
+Advantages of utilizing the Reverse Syphilis Screening Model:

 1. The TP antibody screening test is specific to syphilis (although false positives may occur).